 King's High School is an equal opportunities establishment, and we welcome applications from parents of students with Special Educational Needs and/or Disabilities.

-This policy has been written with regard to the Special Educational Needs and Disability (SEND) Code of Practice: 0-25yrs 2014 (DfES ES) and 2020 updates plus the Equality Act 2010.
+This policy has been written with regard to the Special Educational Needs and Disability (SEND) Code of Practice: 0-25yrs 2014 (DfES) and Equality Act 2010.